 Wildlife Encounters and Precautions

-Carrying bear spray is another great precaution, and if you do come face-to-face with a bear, raise your arms to appear big, and then slowly walk away, using the bear spray only if the animal chases you.
+Carrying bear spray is another great precaution.
+If you do come face-to-face with a bear, raise your arms to appear big, and then slowly walk away, using the bear spray only if the animal chases you.